 As the dye moves through the blood vessels, X-ray videos show how it moves up into the spine, revealing blood flow.
 Physicians can review this video to identify problems with blood flow or blood vessel malformations in the spine.
 These malformations can cause serious nerve damage in the spine by restricting blood flow to the nerves.

-Spine vascular embolization
+Spinal vascular embolization

 If spinal angiography reveals arteriovenous malformation in the spine, our physicians can help correct these issues with minimally invasive vascular embolization.
 The two procedures may be completed at the same time.